i2p/i2p.www/i2p2www/spec/tunnel-creation-ecies.rst

 ---

-We use the chaining key (ck) from Noise state after tunnel build record encryption/decrytion to derive following keys: reply key, AES layer key, AES IV key and garlic reply key/tag for OBEP.
+We use the chaining key (ck) from Noise state after tunnel build record encryption/decrytion to derive following keys: reply key, AES layer key, AES IV key and garlic reply key/tag for the OBEP.

 Reply keys:
 Note that the KDF is slightly different for the OBEP and non-OBEP hops.
 Unlike long records we can't use left part of ck for reply key, because it's not last and will be used later.
-Reply key is used to encypt reply that record using AEAD/Chaha20/Poly1305 and Chacha20 to reply other records.
+The reply key is used to encypt reply that record using AEAD/Chaha20/Poly1305 and Chacha20 to reply other records.
-Both use the same key, nonce is record's position in the message starting from 0.
+Both use the same key.
+The nonce is the record's position in the message starting from 0.
+See below for details.

 .. raw:: html